georgelv1021/tranformer_presentation_GQ/README.md

     	display(final_output)

 ### Second Question: What difference can you discover based on these two different types of agents?
+---

+## Benefits of LLM for Agents
+1. Autonomy: No direct intervention from humans
+2. Reactivity: Ability to respond rapidly to changes
+3. Pro-activeness: Display goal-oriented actions by taking initiative (Reasoning and Planning)
+4. Social ability: Interaction with other agents
+---

 ## Critical Analysis: